awsdocs/amazon-s3-userguide/doc_source/HostingWebsiteOnS3Setup.md

 1. Update the `Resource` to your bucket name\.

-   In the preceding example bucket policy, *example\.com* is the bucket name\.
+   In the preceding example bucket policy, *Bucket\-Name* is a placeholder for the bucket name\.
 To use this bucket policy with your own bucket, you must update this name to match your bucket name\.

 1. Choose **Save changes**\.